 More than half of Protestants could not identify Martin Luther as the person who inspired the Protestant Reformation.
 And about four in 10 Jews did not know that Maimonides, one of the greatest rabbis and intellectuals in history, was Jewish.

-Read the article from which the excerpt above was taken here.
+Read the full report from which the excerpt above was taken here.

 Although the United States is one of the most religious countries in the world, people who go to church regularly know relatively little about their own faith, much less about the religious traditions of other faith communities.

 These results show that churches and synagogues are failing to teach their members the basic knowledge of their own history and beliefs.
 What a sad commentary on the work of today’s churches and synagogues.

 Northern Baptist Seminary

 NOTE: Did you like this post?
 Do you think other people would like it too?
 Be sure to share this post on Facebook and share a link on Twitter so others can enjoy reading it too!
 I would love to hear from you!
 Let me know what you thought of this post by leaving a comment below.
 Be sure to like my page on Facebook, follow me on Twitter, Facebook, and subscribe to my blog to receive each post by email.